MarkHarder/PhysicsDemos/README.md

 PhysicsDemos
 ============

-An applicatoin that demonstrates multiple principles of introductory physics concepts.
+An application that demonstrates multiple principles of introductory physics concepts.

 ####Instructions to Run PhysicsDemos

-To run with maven type the following into the command line inside the project directory:
+To run with maven, type the following into the command line while inside the project directory:

 ```
 $ mvn package